 We provide a child-centred, educationally rich programme that provides a sound transition from home to school, based on the importance of creative and social play.

-The ECC places emphasis on knowledge and skill acquisition within a stimulating learning environment based on the principle that children learn from playing and doing while having fun.
-Children’s social world continues to expand as they experience playtime with others.
-Language-rich learning experiences provide children with many opportunities to develop essential pre-literacy and numeracy skills.
+The ECC places emphasis on knowledge and skill acquisition within a stimulating learning environment based on the principle that children learn from playing and doing, while having fun.
+Language-rich learning experiences provide them with many opportunities to develop essential pre-literacy and numeracy skills.

 Foundation numeracy and literacy skills are the key focus from Kindergarten through to Year Two.
 Considerable teaching emphasis is given to ensure that each child receives the best start for further learning.